Medical Policy: 02.01.45

 Original Effective Date: July 2011

-Asthma is a common chronic inflammatory disorder of the airways characterized by bronchial hyper-responsive (BHR), reversible airflow limitation, and recurrent episodes of wheezing, shortness of breath that is generally associated with other symptoms such as wheezing, chest tightness and coughing.
+Asthma, a chronic lung disease, affects approximately 7.6% of adults and 8.4% of children in the United States.
+Asthma symptoms include episodic shortness of breath that is generally associated with other symptoms such as wheezing, chest tightness and coughing.
 There is substantial heterogeneity in the inflammatory features of patients diagnosed with asthma, and this biologic diversity is responsible, at least in part, for the variable response to treatment in the asthma population.
 Most patients with asthma have mild to moderate disease and can be easily controlled by regular use of inhaled corticosteroids (ICS) combined with short acting inhaled B2 agonists for relief of symptoms.
 However, some patients asthma continues to be poorly controlled in terms of ongoing symptoms, frequent exacerbations, persistent and variable airway obstruction, and frequent requirements for B2 agonists despite aggressive treatment.

 Management of asthma consists of environmental control, patient education, management of comorbidities, and regular follow up for all affected patients, as well as a stepped approach to medication treatment.
 Despite this multidimensional approach, many patients continue to experience considerable morbidity.
 In addition to ongoing efforts to optimally implement standard approaches to asthma treatment, new therapies are being developed.
 One recently developed therapy is bronchial thermoplasty and is a potential treatment option for patients with severe persistent asthma.

 Bronchial thermoplasty is based on the premise that patients with asthma have an increased amount of smooth muscle in the airway and that contraction of this smooth muscle is a major cause of airway constriction.
 The thermal energy delivered via bronchial thermoplasty aims to reduce the amount of smooth muscle and thereby decrease muscle mediated bronchoconstriction with the ultimate goal of reducing asthma-related morbidity.
 Bronchial thermoplasty is intended as a supplemental treatment for patients with severe persistent asthma.